-Best tablet under 100 in 2022
+Best tablets under 100

-- Fire 8 HD Tablet
+1. Amazon Fire 8 HD

-Best tablet Under 100 with Alexa - Fire 8 HD Tablet
+Best tablet Under 100 with Alexa

-Amazon, with its ever-increasing position in the tech market, has updated their Fire tablet range with the HD 8, which boasts a huge 12-hour battery life on a device with 2GHz processing speed and 2GB of RAM.
+Amazon, with its ever-increasing position in the tech market, has updated its Fire tablet range with the HD 8, which boasts a huge 12-hour battery life on a device with 2GHz processing speed and 2GB of RAM.
 The screen is 8”, which is about average for this market.

 On paper, the specs are monstrous for this price range, but it also has the bonus of an onboard Alexa, which can be synched up to a home network.

-Best tablet under 100 for battery life - Lenovo Tab M8
+Best tablet under 100 for RAM

-Best tablet for well under 100 - Amazon Fire 7
+Best tablet for well under 100

 Amazon must have worked hard to show up on this list twice.
 The Fire 7 is substantially cheaper than any other device on the list, whilst still having competitive specs.

-The device comes with a respectable 16GB of internal storage, 2GB of RAM and built-in access to Alexa through the FireOS.
+The 2022 release of the Fire 7 stays far under 100, whilst skipping out on the lock-screen ads.
+It comes with a respectable 16GB of internal storage, 2GB of RAM, and built-in access to Alexa through the FireOS.

-If you're looking to keep costs minimal, the Fire 7 could be a dream tablet for you.
+So, if you're looking to keep costs minimal, the Fire 7 could be a dream tablet for you.

-Best tablet under 100 for films - Huawei Mediapad T3
+Best tablet under 100 for storage

 Can you get a good tablet for under 100?